RikaResource/.github/profile/README.md

 - **Public Relations**: For interaction with the world, this will involve marketing, legal and other public facing matters.
 - **Finance**: All things money.

-Over time we hope to 'incorporate' all these divisions as internal software platforms which will be inline with our values.
+Over time we plan to 'incorporate' all these divisions as internal software platforms which will be inline with our values.
 This will also be beneficial in terms of accountability, management and oversight.

 Contributions are welcome in all these areas and we are open to suggestions for more.